top of page

 Research & Knowledge Mobilization

-CCIA conducts arts-based research to understand how creativity can advance inclusion, accessibility, and community building.
+We conduct arts-based research to understand how creativity can advance inclusion, accessibility, and community building.
+We are committed to a model of continual inquiry, ensuring our programming is grounded in evidence and lived experience.

-Our findings guide future programs, inform advocacy, and strengthen local and international connections, ensuring our work is informed, accountable, and impactful.
+Our findings will guide future programs, inform advocacy, and bridge local practice with national community-building standards.
+This ensures our work is informed, accountable, and impactful.

 Upcoming Events

-For more information, please visit our Programs Page
+For more event information, please visit our Programs Page

 CONTACT US